 Owls are a natural predator to a rat, which means that rats are frightened by the bird’s distinctive smell.

 It may be undetectable to us, but the residual aroma on owl feathers is often enough to put them off.
 All you need to do is source some owl feathers!
 Sure, it won’t be easy for most people, but you can get them.

-If you can gather them regularly, place owl feathers into rat burrows and any other places you think rats might be hiding.
-The threat of a predator is often enough to clear them in the short term at least.
+If you can gather them regularly, place owl feathers into rat burrows and other places you think rats might be hiding.
+The threat of a predator is often enough to clear them in the short term, at least.